 Razor Bumps: Here’s the Deal

-Razor bumps and ingrown hair start with a genetic tendency toward extremely curly hair.
+Razor bumps and ingrown hairs start with a genetic tendency towards extremely curly hair.
 The irregular shape of curly hair shafts and the curls themselves make hairs prone to pushing back into the surface of the skin as they regrow after being cut.
-This genetic factor makes ingrown hair and razor bumps very common in men of African or Indo-European descent.
-It is important to note that not all razor bumps are PFB, so if you believe you are experiencing this condition, a good first step is always to consult your dermatologist for diagnosis and management of symptoms of ingrown hair.
+This genetic factor makes razor bumps and ingrown hairs very common in men of African or Indo-European descent.